frontend-with-sumit/ipsator/README.md

 - Mock API = dummyjson.com

 ## Considerations
-Due to the limitation of the mock API, search within a particular category couldn't be achieved.
+- Due to the limitation of the mock API, search within a particular category couldn't be achieved.
 However, search using product name is working perfectly fine.
+- In order to access the project on vercel, kindly login with your vercel credentials before hand.

 ## Running the project
 - Clone the project